SangsooNam/sangsoonam.github.io/_posts/2018-12-02-is-textutils-isempty-evil.md

 }
 {% endhighlight %}

+## Conclusion

 With this trick, you don't need to change the code and can have a faster unit testing.
 To sum up, I believe `TextUtils` is not evil.
 It just needs a little trick for a unit testing.
-Also, Robolectric is a handy framework to test Android.
+Also, Robolectric is a great framework to test Android.
 I really love it when it is needed.
 We just need to consider more when to use it.

 > You can check out [this repository](https://github.com/SangsooNam/textutils) to see the whole code and run it locally.